-HOW TO WATCH WATCH: Conlan Boxing Ulster Hall show - Irish Boxing
+HOW TO WATCH: Conlan Boxing Ulster Hall show - Irish Boxing

 Conlan Boxing will put on their first show at the famous venue and starlet Lewis Crocker gets the opportunity to headline for the first time.

-Crocker defends his WBO European welterweight title for the second time and will be supported by a six-fight undercard.
+Crocker defends his WBO European welterweight title for the second time, facing Armenian Artem Haroyan, and will be supported by a six-fight undercard.

 In terms of viewing, it has long been announced that the fights will be shown live in North America via the ESPN+ app but it was unsure what the situation in Ireland and Britain would be.